We discuss environmental audits, why you may consider using one, and how they could benefit your operation.

-In order to limit your liability, your best bet is to hire legal counsel to oversee the audit (and who can protect the results through attorney-client privilege), and to retain a qualified, competent environmental regulatory expert who knows the rules and regulations that apply to you.
+In order to limit your liability, your best bet is to hire legal counsel to oversee the audit (which protects you via attorney-client privilege) and to retain a qualified, competent environmental regulatory expert who knows the rules and regulations that apply to your industry and operation.

 If you do find a serious problem, consider self-disclosure options available to help you through the process of admitting your fault.
 It sounds imposing, but it's often done with little to no penalty to you or your operation.
 Since we're not a law firm, I'd suggest you consult legal counsel before beginning an auditing program to make sure you're doing it correctly.

 Another option is an environmental inspection, which technically isn't an audit.
 It's close, but not the same.
 It may carry reporting requirements that can get intimidating depending on the regulation you're being inspected under, but you may limit your liability somewhat by not calling it an "audit".

 You could even do less, such as an undocumented compliance review, but really what good is that?
 I'll give you a hint - it's virtually useless if you are really looking to correct and fix your operation.

 If you are committed to taking your organization on the right path, you need an audit.
 Just remember to do it carefully, in full recognition of the risks and benefits of having one conducted.

 We've got a few additional articles on audits that you may find helpful: